 Aspen tackles toxic relationships on the empowering modern country inspired track “Shouldn’t Give a Damn,” replete with fiddle fixings.
 The song will also be reimagined as a separate acoustic single, featuring producer Dominic Davis on bass.
 Her upcoming single, “Dear Brother,” is a very personal statement on mental health that recalls prime Joni Mitchell.
 The stark “Monday Mourning” is a harrowing account of acts of gun violence against ominousness, deep/full/earthy chords and haunting ethereal musicality.

-These days Aspen is balancing high school, recording sessions, music career responsibilities, and applying to colleges.
+These days Aspen is balancing school, recording sessions and music career responsibilities.
+She recently graduated from Interlochen Arts Academy and will be attending the University of Southern California in the fall of 2022.
 It’s definitely a full-schedule.
 “Sometimes I wake up in the morning, look in the mirror and see guitar string marks ingrained on my face,” she says with a good-natured laugh.
 Aspen continues: “But I know who I am, and I know what path I’m on.
 Every time I perform, I pour out my heart and soul and I feel my purpose.”